Ornella Vignola

 Ornella Maria Vignola Cabot (/es/; born 30 September 2004) is a professional footballer who plays as a midfielder or winger for Women's Super League club Everton.
-Born in Uruguay, she is a Spain youth international.
+Born in Uruguay, she plays for the Spain national team.

 Early life

 Vignola was born on 30 September 2004 in Montevideo, Uruguay.
 At the age of one, she moved with her family to Spain and grew up in Benalmádena, Spain.
 The niece of Uruguayan television presenter Karina Vignola, she has an older brother.

 Club career

 Vignola started her career with Spanish side Málaga B. Following her stint there, she signed for Spanish side Barcelona in 2020, where she made two league appearances and scored zero goals and helped the club win the league title.
 Two years later, she signed for Spanish side Sevilla, where she made fifteen league appearances and scored zero goals.

 In 2023, she signed for Spanish side Alavés.
 The same year, she signed for Spanish side Granada, where she made fifty-seven league appearances and scored six goals.